ec-europa/nexteuropa_user_management/README.md

 considered as an empty array.
 If the `nexteuropa_user_management_banned_role_ids` remains undefined, it will be considered as admin and user management was set.
-The two condition above are independent from eachother, by defining role names, won't remove role ids' default values.
+The two condition above are independent of eachother, by defining role names, won't remove role ids' default values.

 # Notification for new user registration
-You can set up mail notifications for new user registration.
+You can set up mail notifications for new (blocked) user registration.
+The module will only send e-mail if the new registered user status is blocked.
-By default User managers can edit this setting at `/admin/config/people/nexteuropa-user-management-settings`.
+By default, User managers can edit this setting at `/admin/config/people/nexteuropa-user-management-settings`.
 Users can set up e-mail address(es) to send to, the subject and message to be sent.